izanhzh/pow-cap-server/README.md

 The project is split into two main libraries, which will be published to NuGet:

 - PowCapServer.Core – Core logic and services for CAPTCHA generation and validation.
-- PowCapServer.AspNetCore – ASP.NET Core integration for exposing CAPTCHA endpoints as REST APIs.
+- PowCapServer.AspNetCore – ASP.NET Core integration for exposing CAPTCHA endpoints as HTTP APIs.

 You can install them via: